centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 <TabItem value="ReplicaSet-Status" label="ReplicaSet-Status">

-This indicator will ensure that ReplicaSets are within defined bounds by looking at the number of ready replicas compared to the desired count, like the `kubectl get replicasets` can provide:
+This indicator will ensure that ReplicaSets are within defined bounds by looking at the number of ready replicas compared to the desired count.
+If the `kubectl get replicasets` command has the following output:

 ```text
 NAMESPACE              NAME                                   DESIRED   CURRENT   READY   AGE